Your Compassionate Sydney Funeral Director and Celebrant

 Each year, Brad and I embark on a cherished road trip from Sydney to Melbourne, opting for the scenic route through charming small country towns.
 One of my favourite pastimes on these adventures is meeting all the local dogs and rummaging through vintage shops for unique treasures.
 It’s a wonderful opportunity to enjoy quality time together, relax, explore, and, of course, savour a glass of Riesling or champagne with a delicious charcuterie board.
 And, naturally, we cheer on Collingwood as they (hopefully!) secure another win at the MCG!

-Brad and I have been married for almost 12 years.
+Brad and I have been married for almost 13 years.
 He is my biggest supporter and cheerleader, always delighting me with my favourite dinners and breakfasts – he is an excellent cook!

 And just for a bit of fun, my favourite TV series is “The Casketeers”, it’s so endearing and insightful.
 My favourite movie is When Harry Met Sally.
 Seriously, the best dialogue EVER.

-FAQs Understanding Funeral Services in Australia
+Understanding Funeral Services

-What is the difference between a funeral director and a funeral celebrant?
+What is the difference between a Funeral Director and a Funeral Celebrant?

 A funeral director manages the practical, legal and logistical aspects (transport, body care, paperwork, etc.), while a funeral celebrant leads the ceremony itself, helping craft a meaningful tribute.
 I offer both services in one, creating a seamless and personal experience.

-Do funeral directors do embalming?
+Do Funeral Directors do embalming?

 No Funeral Directors do not actually do embalming.
 This is skilled work that is done by a mortician.
 Embalming is not always necessary or required.
 I’ll walk you through what’s appropriate and aligned with your wishes.

-Do you need to have a funeral director?
+Do you need to have a Funeral Director?

 Legally, no but it can be overwhelming to manage everything alone.
-Having a compassionate Sydney funeral director means guidance, support, and peace of mind during a difficult time.
+Having a compassionate Sydney Funeral Director means guidance, support and peace of mind during a difficult time.

-How to choose a funeral director?
+How to choose a Funeral Director?

 How much does a funeral service cost in Australia?